yenchulin/RSGAN/README.md

 ## Prepare the data

+The origin dataset are crawled by the [BestbuyReviewCrawler repository](https://github.com/yenchulin/BestbuyReviewCrawler).

-For more information, please refer to the [RSGAN_Preprocessing repository](https://github.com/yenchulin/RSGAN_Preprocessing).
+For more information to prepare the data, please refer to the [RSGAN_Preprocessing repository](https://github.com/yenchulin/RSGAN_Preprocessing).

 When the data is ready, please place the train data in `./review_generation_dataset/train/`, the test data in `./review_generation_dataset/test/`.
 As for the vocabulary file of training and testing data, please place them in `./review_generation_dataset/`.
 Also, retrieve the HAC result file `topicX_H_vocab.txt` and `topicX_H.npy` from [RSGAN_Preprocessing repository](https://github.com/yenchulin/RSGAN_Preprocessing), and place them in `./review_generation_dataset/`.